 We live in a culture that tells us more is better and more than that is better still.
 But I’ve seen something else be true in my speaking, teaching, and coaching career.
 When I do too many workshops, I often get a little too automatic or less present to the energy of the room, the needs of my audience.
 When I take time off between workshops and speaking engagements, I find that I am more dynamic and inspired, and more people will buy books and tapes, and sign up for workshops or coaching.
 In other words, I often sell more, by teaching less.

 I believe the same is true in writing sales material or following through on a marketing plan.
 The more white space I have in my activities, the more room I have for creativity to find me, or new perspectives to point me toward more direct routes.
 I guess I look at my creative energy as a tube of blue watercolor paint.
 The more I spread myself out, the more watered down my blue gets.
 When I choose carefully instead of relentlessly, my blue displays an intensity and poignancy that gets noticed and moves people to act.

 Market from Self-Expression not Desperation:

-Well, that's my wisdom for now.
-And in case you're interested, my book THIS TIME I DANCE!
-Creating the Work you Love has now hit the BESTSELLERS list twice, here in Denver.
-So something's working.
+Well, that’s my wisdom for now.
+And in case you’re interested, my book THIS TIME I DANCE!
+Trusting the Journey of Creating the Work you Love–How One Harvard Lawyer Left It All to Have It All! has now hit the BESTSELLERS list twice, here in Denver.
+So something’s working.
 Who knows, maybe all that staring into space did me some good!